Oyelowo/coding_practice/docker-udemy/docker-composee.md

       - /app/node_modules # node_modules bookmark equivalent with docker-compose
       - .:/app  # docker-compose version of present working directory mapping to app directory in the container
 ```

+# ENVIRONMENT VARIABLES

+##  option 1
+`variableName=value`
+Sets a variable in the container at runtime.

+## option 2
+`variableName`
+Sets a variable in the container at runtime.
+NB: Value is taken from your computer.

+You can also specify the env file name where the environment variables are stated